Dagon: Worship

 In Mari, Dagan and Addu (Hadad) were protectors of the king and played a role in enthronement ceremony.
 Multiple kings of Mari regarded Dagan as the source of their authority.
 During the reign of Zimri-Lim, Dagan was one of the gods who received the most offerings during festivals, with other deities comparably celebrated in official offering lists including the local dynasty's tutelary deity Itūr-Mēr, Annunitum, Nergal, Shamash, Ea, Ninhursag, Addu (Hadad) and Belet Ekalli (Ninegal).
 In a letter Zimri-Lim's wife Šibtu enumerated Dagan, Shamash, Itūr-Mēr, Belet Ekalli and Addu as "the allies for me" and the deities who "go by my lord's side."
 The Terqa temple was closely associated with Zimri-Lim.
 A source from the period of his reign attests that to celebrate his coronation, a weapon was sent from Hadad's temple in Aleppo to Dagan's in Terqa, likely to legitimize his rule.
 It is possible that this ritual object represented the mace wielded by the weather god in his battle with the sea (analogous to the battle between Baal and Yam in the Ugaritic Baal cycle).
 Despite the close connection between the clergy of Dagan from Terqa and Zimri-Lim, he was viewed unfavorably by the population of Tuttul and the presence of his officials was in at least one case regarded as a disturbance of Dagan's rites.

 In Emar, Dagan was the most senior god in offering lists, preceding the weather god (Baal/Hadad) and the city god, whose name was written logographically as NIN.URTA.
 An important celebration dedicated to him in this location was so-called erēb Dagan, "entry of Dagan."
 It took the form of a cultic journey of a statue, similar to celebrations of deities such as Lagamal or Belet Nagar attested in the same region.
 He was also celebrated during the zukru festival.
 Another festival dedicated to him known from documents from Emar was kissu, which most likely took place in Šatappi, a city possibly located further south.
 The precise meaning of the term kissu remains uncertain, making the nature of these celebrations, and roles of specific deities in them, difficult to ascertain.
 It has been proposed that the presence of underworld deities – Shuwala and Ugur – indicates that it represented the periodic death and return to life of a deity, possibly Dagan's spouse, but this remains speculative.

-Ḫammu-rāpi, who, around 1400 BCE, ruled the area comprising the former independent Kingdom of Khana, used the title "governor of Ilaba and Dagan."
+Ḫammu-rāpi, who, around 1400 BCE, ruled the area comprising the former independent Kingdom of Ḫana, used the title "governor of Ilaba and Dagan."

 Due to the scarcity of sources, the later history of Dagan's cult remains unclear; however, it is evident that he was no longer the head god of the upper Euphrates area in later times.
 The head of the Aramean pantheon known from sources from the first millennium BCE was Hadad.